Tennessee - America at its Best

 Tennessee has Special EVENTS and festivals throughout the year including State and County Fairs.
 The Iris is the State Flower, and an Iris festival is held every year in Dresden.
 Opryland is now Opry Mills - a super-regional shopping mall.
 Tennessee has the Longest Yard Sale in the World extending 450 miles goes through Tennessee.
 Knoxville was home to the 1982 World's Fair.
 The state observes fixed Public Holidays and other special days.

 The three stars on the State FLAG represent the 3 different land forms in Tennessee.
 The state has had a variety of flags and some counties and municipalities have a flag.
 The Tennessee Institute for Flag Studies is dedicated to the pursuit of Flag Research.
 The United South & Eastern Tribes have a flag.
 The state has several Civil War flags.
 Tennessee Tuxedo is the State Character.
+The Roman numerals XVI on the STATE SEAL indicate that Tennessee was the 16th state to enter the union.
+The plow, wheat, and cotton stalk symbolize the importance of agriculture, and the riverboat indicates the importance of river traffic.

 The FOOD Timeline of Tennessee dates back to the first permanent settlers who grew corn, potatoes, some vegetables, and a little fruit.
 In the mountains and hollows, deer and wild turkey were plentiful.
 Raccoon, bear, squirrel, and rabbit abounded.
 Stews of opossum and squirrel have remained a part of Tennessee cooking.
 The state has several food specialties and several foods originated there.
 The state has Food Festivals, Shows, and Events.
 The state is known for its Southern Appalachian food.
 Tennessee has 3 edible state symbols - the bobwhite quail, the largemouth bass, and the tomato.
 There is a Tomato Arts Festival in East Nashville, a Grainger County Tomato Festival in Rutledge, and Lauderdale County has a Tomato Festival in Ripley Food Banks throughout the state provide food for those in need.